anujs2099/rhce-sample-exams_1st-edition/lab4.md

    - write a Jinja2 template as follows:
      - template directory/filename is templates/hosts.j2
      - it generates hosts file within each host as follows:
+       - 127.0.0.1 localhost
        - 192.168.174.132 control control.example.com
        - 192.168.174.133 ansible1 ansible1.example.com
        - 192.168.174.134 ansible2 ansible2.example.com
-     - do no use static values but instead write a control structure using for or if statements
+     - do no use static values but instead write a control structure using for or if statements.
+You can use static value for '127.0.0.1 localhost'
    - run the template and copy the generated file as /etc/hosts on the hosts
    - ensure if there is an existing /etc/hosts file, it is backed up

 **Task 9**

+-  Project directory name is task9
+-  Use the inventory file & configuration file from lab1/task2
+-  Write a playbook as follows:
+   - runs on all hosts
+   - write a Jinja2 template as follows:

 **Task 10**